vbrodar/vbrodar/README.md

 ##  Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Vedran, and i'm a developer and IoT enthusiast from Osijek, Croatia.
+My name is Vedran, i'm a developer and IoT enthusiast from Osijek, Croatia.
 Always eager to learn new technologies and tools doesn't matter if it is backend, frontend or any other miscellaneous tools.

 ## My uni gitlab account: